alphagov/styleguides/git.md

     $ git push --force-with-lease origin foobar

-`--force-with-lease` refuses to update a branch unless it is the state that we expect; i.e. nobody has updated the branch upstream.
+`--force-with-lease` refuses to update a branch unless it is the state that we expect; i.e. nobody has updated the remote branch.
 See: https://developer.atlassian.com/blog/2015/04/force-with-lease/

 You can also change git's default behaviour of pushing all tracked branches by